 Figure 1: Tabs and functions in the “My Publications” page

-Publications that were found in external databases may sometimes need to be altered for formatting reasons; fully capitalized titles, etc. Such modifications are possible in Experts through the creation of manual publication records.
+3. A new manual record will be pre-populated with metadata from existing records.
+Update necessary information and Save the changes.
 Once a manual record is created for an existing publication, it will be the default representation (a publication may have multiple representations/records due to appearing in multiple databases).
 The changes should reflect on your external facing profile page after at most 4 hours.

 Faculty members may already have a curriculum vitae in an external system.
 In such cases, cvs can be uploaded into Experts using Endnote or Bibtex formats.
 Conversely, curriculum vitaes can also be exported from Experts.
 On this page we go through exporting a cv from Google Scholar, importing the cv into Experts and exporting the cv from experts.